llegomark/discord-bot-claude-gemini/README.md

 - Make sure to keep your API keys and bot token secure.
 Do not share them publicly.
 - Refer to the [Discord.js documentation](https://discord.js.org/docs/packages/discord.js/14.14.1), [Anthropic API documentation](https://docs.anthropic.com/claude/docs/intro-to-claude), and [Google Gemini API documentation](https://ai.google.dev/docs) for more information on the available features and options.

+## Frequently Asked Questions (FAQ)

+**Q: Do you have plans to integrate the OpenAI API?**

+A: No, I currently have no plans to integrate the OpenAI API.
+The responses from Claude and Gemini are excellent for my use case, and I've been very satisfied with their performance since the release of Claude 3.

+**Q: What about Gemini 1.5 Pro API?**

+A: I already have access to the Google Gemini 1.5 Pro model, and I plan to integrate it into the Discord bot as soon as the API access becomes publicly available and exits the beta stage.

+**Q: How can I host this Discord bot?**

+A: The README file provides a comprehensive setup guide for hosting the bot on your own server.
+If you require assistance with installation and setup, I offer bot hosting services for a small fee.
+Please contact me directly for more information.

+**Note:** These are some of the frequently asked questions I receive via Discord.
+If you have any other questions or need further clarification, feel free to reach out to me directly.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.